durek1337/cmeans/README.md

 var min = 1
 var data_vectors = (new Array(amount)).fill(0).map((e,i) => (new Array(dimensions)).fill(0).map((e) => Math.round((max-min)*Math.random())+min))
 var clusters = Math.floor(Math.sqrt(amount))
 var fuzzifier = calculateFuzzifier(dimensions,amount) // you could also use a value of 2 but some people write it's not a good habbit.
-Inform yourself before you use this provided function. var result = fcmeans({k : clusters, vectors : data_vectors, epsilon : 0.0001, fuzziness : fuzzifier}) console.log("fuzzifier",fuzzifier,"result",JSON.stringify(result))
+Inform yourself before you use this provided function.
+The fuzzifier in this example is far too high.
+In literature (example: doi 10.1109/TALE.2017.8252307 p76) the range of fuzzifier was suggested between 1.5 and 4 and came to the conclusion that the value of 2 is sufficient in most times. var result = fcmeans({k : clusters, vectors : data_vectors, epsilon : 0.0001, fuzziness : fuzzifier}) console.log("fuzzifier",fuzzifier,"result",JSON.stringify(result))
 ```